-10. The GRO has an approved complement of 60 whole-time equivalent staff.
+14. The GRO has an approved complement of 60 whole-time equivalent staff.
 Of these, 52 are based in the Roscommon headquarters and 8 in the dedicated Genealogy Research Room in Dublin.
 In addition, there are approximately 170 HSE staff assigned to registration duties across the country.

-Significant Developments & Issues Arising During 2016
+Significant Developments & Issues Arising During 2017

-11. A number of significant developments and issues arose during 2016 including the continued implementation of the marriages of convenience provisions of the Civil Registration (Amendment) Act 2014, the upgrading of the civil registration computerised registration system, the making available of historic genealogical records online by the Department of Arts Heritage and the Gaeltacht, and the abolition of fees for certificates of stillbirth and infant death.
+15. A number of significant developments and issues arose during 2017 including the continued implementation of the marriages of convenience provisions of the Civil Registration (Amendment) Act 2014, the upgrading of the civil registration computerised registration system, and the making available of additional historic genealogical records online by the Department of Culture, Heritage & the Gaeltacht.